jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

 .. toctree::

-Dynamic Formula field has been added to the template page.
+Dynamic formula field performs calculation based on arguments taken from other fields.
-There are functions available in the formula box:
+Next functions are available for any argument fields in the document:

 1. SUM - argument summation
 2. PRODUCT - multiplication of arguments
 3. SUBTRACT - returns the difference of arguments
 4. DIVIDE - returns the quotient of arguments

-functions can only be applied to a field within a table:
+Next functions can only be applied to a field within a table:

-1. SUM table column - summing arguments in a dynamic table column
+5. SUM table column - summing arguments in a dynamic table column
-2. COUNTA table column -returns  number of non-empty cells in a column
+6. COUNTA table column -returns  number of non-empty cells in a column
-3. MIN table column - returns the smallest number in a set of arguments
+7. MIN table column - returns the smallest number in a set of arguments
-4. MAX table column - returns the largest value in a set of arguments
+8. MAX table column - returns the largest value in a set of arguments

-arguments can be: numeric, currency, dictionary field, lookup, duplicate, formula field and also the user can enter his own value
+Next fields can be used as arguments in the Formula: Number, Currency, Dictionary, Lookup and Duplicate.
+Formula field itself also can be used as other formula`s argument.

+Please note that if you use Dictionary, Lookup or Duplicate of any of this fields, their contents will be parsed as numbers.
+All symbols except numbers and last dot will be ignored in calculations.
+If there are several dots only last one will be considered as decimal place separator, other dots will also be ignored.
+This means that if you will pass "Abc@/.1.1.1" and "Abc@/.1.1.1" as arguments into SUM formula, it will return "22.2" as a result.

 Create Formula Field
 ====================